|

 addressed to the Republic of Moldova, are to participate in meetings,

-consultations, negotiations or exchange programs, as well as in events held
+consultations, negotiations or exchange programs, as well as in events held in

-in the territory of the Member States by intergovernmental organizations;
+the territory of the Member States by intergovernmental organizations;

 (d) pupils, students, post-graduate students and accompanying teachers who

-undertake trips for the purposes of study or educational training, including
+undertake trips for the purposes of study or educational training, including in

 (e) disabled persons and the person accompanying them, if necessary;

-(f) persons who have presented documents proving the necessity of their
+(f) persons who have presented documents proving the necessity of their travel

-relative, or to visit a seriously ill close relative;
+to visit a seriously ill close relative;

 (g) participants in international sports events and persons accompanying them